rafaelgalvaolm/rafaelgalvaolm/README.md

 ### Hello There, My name is Rafael Galvao, i am a Software Engineer from Brazil and Italy (Crazy, right?🤷‍♂️)
--🔭 I’m currently working on .NET and Jquery Applications for SMN Tecnologia da Informação as a Intern -🌱 I’m currently learning C#, Typescript and Python
+- 🔭 I’m currently working on .NET and Jquery Applications for SMN Tecnologia da Informação as a Intern
+- 🌱 I’m currently learning C#, Typescript and Python
--👯 I’m looking to collaborate on various Open Source projects that needs front-end translation from and to Portuguese, English and/or Italian
+- 👯 I’m looking to collaborate on various Open Source projects that needs front-end translation from and to Portuguese, English and/or Italian
--📫 How to reach me at my Email: rafaelgalvaolm.dev@gmail.com -❗I am currently not looking for any kind of job or internship, i am extremly happy where i am working.
+- 📫 How to reach me at my Email: rafaelgalvaolm.dev@gmail.com
+- ❗I am currently not looking for any kind of job or internship, i am extremly happy where i am working.
--⚡ Fun fact(s): I already have a major in law and a postgrad in digital law, i was a digital law professor for sometime, but realized my heart was elsewhere
+- ⚡ Fun fact(s): I already have a major in law and a postgrad in digital law, i was a digital law professor for sometime, but realized my heart was elsewhere

 <!--
 **rafaelgalvaolm/rafaelgalvaolm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.